 This is our favorite Mexican restaurant in New York City.
 You won’t find elaborate decor or pistachios in the guacamole here - Casa Enrique serves things like ridiculously good steak tacos and chile relleno.
 The days of this place flying under the radar are long gone, so while you may still see soccer on a projector in the bar area, you’ll probably also see mothers teaching their kids the proper pronunciation of “Michelin” and “Oaxaca.”

 Adda is a very good Indian restaurant in the eastern part of LIC.
 The short menu here has delicious curries, a few tandoori dishes, and bunch of smaller things like garlic naan and cauliflower covered in cheese, plus an excellent biryani that comes with a layer of dough over the top to seal in all the moisture.
-Everything on the menu is under $20, and it’s also BYOB.
+Also, everything on the menu is under $20.
 All in all, this place is perfect for a weeknight dinner or a casual meal with friends - just try to make a reservation, since there aren’t a lot of places to wait nearby.